 Translated to English “I’ll leave it up to you,” sounds like the name of a sled we’d happily cruise anywhere with.
 We know Loaded agrees, pressing the 10 inch wide, 33.5 inch deck with rocker, wheel flares, and a generous tail to stand on.

 Coming in closet on this list to what most people recognize as a “skateboard”, the house complete comes with the Fireball Tinder wheels for little extra oomph to hold on to whatever it needs to on the way to the store.

 The street definition of a longboard depends on which street you're on.
 To be a cruiser in the long board category, it just takes a length over 36 inches.
 That seems pretty long, right?

 Totally.
 But cruisers are made for cruising and certain longboards, like most drop-decks, are made for commuting.
 Is there a difference?
 If you're spending two weeks pay on your ride to work, damn right there is.
 Long ass cruisers tend to trade stability for style--or trick-ability in places like the dance world, where board and rider aren't always in contact.

 The Ripper looks like a plain pintail, but it’s a sleeper-rocker in the deck with a massive 24.9” wheelbase, the 9” wide deck mounted to Traditional Kingpin Bear 155mm trucks, the Super Chief is designed to ride like it’s on rails.

-Arbor Axis Flagship
+2. Arbor Axis